 While a credit score offers a high-level overview of your current financial standing, a credit report offers an in-depth look at your lending history.
-It’s important to read through your credit report once a year in order to stay on top of any inaccurate, outdated or missing information.
+Each consumer has three main credit reports (one each from Experian, Equifax, and TransUnion), and it’s important to read through each of these credit reports at least once a year in order to stay on top of any inaccurate, outdated, or missing information.

-A credit report breaks down your credit history into four main sections:
+A credit report breaks down your credit history into five main sections:

 - Personal information